Program Director

 Degree Requirements

-Environmental Science program requires courses that are designed to provide breadth in environmental science and understanding of environmental issues and regulations.
-Each student admitted to the program will meet with the coordinator to choose initial coursework and meet graduate faculty.
-It is highly recommended that new students enroll in ENST 6995 Introduction to Environmental Science Research.
-Each graduate student is required to select a thesis committee with the recommendation of his or her thesis advisor within the first year of full-time graduate study.
+Environmental Science program provides coursework designed to provide breadth in environmental science and understanding of environmental issues and regulations.
+Each student admitted to the program will meet with the program director to choose initial coursework and to meet graduate faculty.
+Each thesis-track student is required to assemble a thesis committee with the recommendation of his or her thesis advisor upon admission.

-All students in the Environmental Science graduate program must have their course schedules approved by their thesis advisors every semester.
-A proposed course of study must be approved by the thesis committee.
+All students in the Environmental Science graduate program must have their course schedules approved by the program director every semester.
+A proposed course of study must be approved by the the program director (and thesis committee for students in the thesis track).
 The course of study will be based on the student’s area of specialization, background, and career interests.

 The thesis committee will consist of three to five faculty members in appropriate fields of expertise and one non-faculty professional.
 The non-faculty member must qualify for appointment as an adjunct graduate faculty member at YSU.
 Research proposals and proposed course of study must be completed and approved by the thesis committee by the end of the second semester of full-time graduate study.